sidlogism/impsia_python_toolbox/README.md

 ## How to run the unit tests, doctests and linters automatically ##

-* You first need to install the linters listed in tox.ini.
+* 1. You first need to install the linters listed in tox.ini.
 The automated pip-installation via tox-dependencies is omitted because on OpenBSD python "distribution packages" are installed via OS-packages (via pkg_add) instead of via pip.
-* After installation of required linters, set the environment variables `PYTHONPATH` and `MYPYPATH` for import-discovery (see above and `tox.ini` for more details).
+* 2. After installation of the required linters, set the environment variables `PYTHONPATH` and `MYPYPATH` for import-discovery (see above and `tox.ini` for more details).
-* Finally, in "distribution root" (see definition below) run: `tox`
+* 3. Finally, in "distribution root" (see definition below) run: `tox`
 	* You can also run the `tox`-command in any subdirectory of "distribution root" (see definition below).
+* 4. Customize `tox.ini` file for your purposes.
+	* Place your own Python code for example in the `src/` subdirectory and your test code in the `tests/` subdirectory.
+	* Alternatively, place your Python code in some other directory and adapt the commands and parameters for import-discovery in `tox.ini` accordingly.
+See "src layout" below for more details.

 ## How to run the unit tests, linters and the single doctests manually ##
-* First set the environment variables `PYTHONPATH` and `MYPYPATH` for import-discovery (see above and `tox.ini` for more details).
+* 1. First set the environment variables `PYTHONPATH` and `MYPYPATH` for import-discovery (see above and `tox.ini` for more details).
-* Second, run linter command or test command. **See commands in tox.ini file for examples.**
+* 2. Second, run the desired linter command or test command. **See commands in tox.ini file for examples.**

 Examples:
 * In "distribution root" (see below) run: `python3 -Walways -m unittest discover -v -s tests`